Top 25 Most Popular Chinese Foods (in China)

 2. Proper Street Kebabs

-In China, the most unforgettable food is not found in Michelin star restaurants.
-Instead, go to the noisy, crowded and hot street stalls in the center of the city.
+In China, the most memorable culinary experiences are not found in Michelin-star restaurants.
+Instead, they can be found in the lively and bustling street stalls located in the heart of the city.

 From mutton kebabs with cumin and squid cooked on an iron plate to roast chicken wings and oysters with spicy sauce, the Chinese street barbecue experience is a combination of the food itself and the busy street bustle.
 It is unique and hard to find anywhere else.

 Over the past decade, crayfish have swept across China’s cities, and the whole country is crazy about this crustacean.
 The crayfish is stewed in a broth with ginger, garlic, pepper, and many other spices.
 From spring to early autumn, a nighttime dish of crayfish has become very popular.
 At the weekends, groups of friends go to a crowded stall, relax on small plastic stools, and order one or two pots of red crayfish.